zsebastian/stir-lang/README.md

 While we at this point hardly recognize the power, or usefullness, of this we may realize this is only because the example above was trivial.
-So let's consider something more useful, for example the formula for all natural numbers, which in text form can be written like this:
+So let's consider something more useful, for example the formula adding all natural numbers up to `n`, which in text form can be written like this:

 `(n * (n + 1)) / 2`